5 Diabetes-Friendly Comfort Foods for the Winter Season

 Warm yourself on a chilly morning with a bowl of hot, whole-grain cereal.
 While steel-cut oatmeal is always a good choice, you might be surprised to learn that whole grains traditionally served at lunch or dinner make tasty breakfast options as well — and the fiber helps keep you satisfied until lunch.

-Brown rice can be delicious topped with a sprinkle of brown sugar and a splash of low-fat milk.
-Quinoa, which is high in protein as well as fiber, is another good alternative.
-Lesser-known grains such as farro, bulgur, barley and polenta are excellent breakfast options too.
-For more flavor and crunch, add protein with Greek yogurt, low-fat milk, almonds or walnuts, and toss in apple slices, berries, dried fruit or cinnamon.
+Brown rice is delicious topped with a sprinkle of brown sugar and a splash of low-fat milk.
+Quinoa, high in protein and fiber, is another good alternative.
+Lesser-known grains, such as farro, bulgur, barley and polenta, are excellent breakfast options too.

 2. Mashed sweet potatoes